Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Results

 For $p$ brain regions, we estimated $p\times p$ dynamically changing correlation matrices $C_i(t)$ for the $i$-th subject using WFS.
 Let $\mathbf{C}_{ij}$ denote the vectorization of the upper triangle of $p \times p$ matrix $C_i(t_j)$ at time point $t_j$ into $p^2 \times 1$ vector.
-The collection of $\mathbf{C}_{ij}$ over $T$ = 295 time points and $n=$ 479 subjects is then feed into Wasserstein clustering in identifying the recurring brain connectivity states that is common across subjects at the group level.
-We compared the proposed Wassertein clustering against the $k$-means clustering, which has been often used baseline method in the state space modeling \cite{allen.2014,huang.2019.DSW,huang.2020.NM}.
+For each fixed $i$, the collection of $\mathbf{C}_{ij}$ over $T$ = 295 time points is then feed into topological clustering in identifying the recurring brain connectivity at the subject level.
+We are clustering individual brain networks without putting any constraint on group or twin.
+We compared the proposed Wasserstein clustering against the $k$-means clustering, which has been often used as the baseline method in the state space modeling \citep{allen.2014,huang.2019.DSW,huang.2020.NM}.
 After clustering, each correlation matrix $C_i(t_j)$ is assigned integers between 1 and $k$.
-These discrete states serve as the basis of investigating the dynamic pattern brain connectivity \cite{ting.2018}.
-For the convergence of both Wasserstein and $k$-means clustering, the clusterings were repeated 10 times with different initial centroids and the average results are reported.
-Figure \ref{fig:ratio}-left displays the result of the Wasserstein clustering against the $k$-means in few brain regions for a subject.
+These discrete states serve as the basis for investigating the dynamic pattern of brain connectivity \citep{ting.2018}.
+For the convergence of both topological clustering and $k$-means clustering, the clusterings were repeated 10 times with different initial centroids and the best result (smallest within-cluster distance) is reported.
+Figure \ref{fig:ratio}-left displays the result of the topological clustering against the $k$-means for three subjects.
 295 time points are rescaled to fit into unit interval $[0,1]$.